bet0x/broadcom_crawler/docs/vmware-cloud-foundation/9.0/building_cloud_infrastructure/create_a_workload_domain_with_lacp_networking.md

    | ESX Host 1 | ESX host 1 ID |
    | ESX Host 2 | ESX host 2 ID |
    | ESX Host 3 | ESX host 3 ID |
 5. Retrieve the vSphere Lifecycle Manager image ID to use for the cluster and add the ID to the JSON specification file.
-Navigate to PersonalitiesGET /v1/personalities.
-Click Execute.
-In the Response section, click the personality representing the image you want to use, copy the personalityId element, and replace the <personality ID> value in the JSON specification file.
+   1. Navigate to PersonalitiesGET /v1/personalities and click Execute.
+   2. In the Response section, click the image.
+   3. Copy the personalityId element and replace the <personality ID> value in the JSON specification file.
 6. Expand the Domains API category.
 7. To validate the JSON specification, paste the JSON specification in the body of the POST /v1/domains/validations API and click Execute.
 8. To create the workload domain, paste the JSON specification in the body of the POST /v1/domains/ API and click Execute.